samgoree/data-science-notes/_chapters/9-statistical_inference.md

 ## Sampling

 In statistics (and data science), we are generally interested in knowing things about populations.
-A *population* is a large group of individuals in the world.
-These individuals can be people, but they can also be other things, for example animals, plants, businesses or locations.
+A *population* is a large group of individual people or things in the world.
 Something we may want to know is the average age of people in Europe.
-For that, the population is "people in Europe", the metric we are investigating is age and the statistic is the average.
+For that, the population is "people in Europe", the variable we are investigating is age and the statistic is the average.
+Alternatively, we may want to know the correlation in European cities between population and cost of housing.
+In that case, even though "population" is one of the variables, the statistical population is "cities in Europe," the variables we are investigating are population and cost of housing and the statistic is the correlation.

 Generally, there are two types of datasets that we can collect about a population.
 A *census* is a complete dataset, which contains data about every individual in a population.
 A *sample* is a subset of that population, containing some, but not all, of the individuals.
 A *random sample* is a sample where each individual in the sample has the same chance of being chosen for the sample.
 A *nonrandom sample* is a sample where some individuals are more likely to be chosen for the sample than others.